-Strong and effective leadership was provided by the principal dentist and an empowered practice manager.
+Effective leadership was provided by the practice owner and a trio of empowered practice managers.
 The practice ethos focussed on providing patient centred dental care in a relaxed and friendly environment.
 The comment cards we saw reflected this approach.

 The staff we spoke with described a transparent culture which encouraged candour, openness and honesty.
-Staff said they felt comfortable about raising concerns with the principal dentist.
+Staff said they felt comfortable about raising concerns with the practice owner.
 There was a no blame culture within the practice.
 They felt they were listened to and responded to when they did raise a concern.
 We found staff to be hard working, caring and committed to the work they did.

 All of the staff we spoke with demonstrated a firm understanding of the principles of clinical governance in dentistry and were happy with the practice facilities.
-Staff reported that the principal dentist was proactive and resolved problems very quickly.
+Staff reported that the practice manager was proactive and aimed to resolve problems very quickly.
 As a result, staff were motivated and enjoyed working at the practice and were proud of the service they provided to patients.